theofil/HerwigCMSDev/README.md

 `export SCRAM_ARCH=slc7_amd64_gcc11`

-Assumming that you use BASH shell.
+Assuming that you use BASH shell.
 Find out which linux shell you use by typing `echo $SHELL` in the command shell.

 If you try to build CMSSW over an unsupported release, you will get a warning saying, e.g.,